GCPlot/gcplot-knowledge-base/faq.md

 Q: **Is GCPlot free to use?**

-A: Yes, at the moment it's in _beta_ stage and completely free.
+A: Yes, cloud platform at the moment is in _beta_ stage and completely free.
+If you want to have a private installation of it in your company, contact us at [sales@gcplot.com](mailto:sales@gcplot.com).

 ---